 Note 1: The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
 The specified levels represent normal operating conditions.
 Higher leakage current may be measured at different input voltages.

-- 2: Negative current is defined as current sourced by the pin. - 3: Only available in 44-pin devices. - 4: Refer to Table 10-2 for pin tolerance levels.
+- 2: Negative current is defined as current sourced by the pin. - 3: Only available in 44-pin devices. - 4: Refer to Table 9-2 for the pins that have corresponding tolerance limits.